Know where you stand today

 Guaranteed availability of insurance — 2014

-Also known as "guaranteed issue," with this provision health insurers must accept every individual and employer who applies for coverage regardless of the applicant’s health status or other factors.
+This provision requires health insurers to accept every individual and employer who applies for coverage regardless of the applicant’s health status or other factors.

 Rating restrictions — 2014

 Rating restrictions go into effect for new individual and fully insured small group plans.
 Insurance companies cannot base premiums on health status, claims experience or gender.
 Health insurance issuers may vary the premium rate charged to a specific non-grandfathered individual or small group from the rate established for that particular plan only on the following factors: family size (individual or family), geography (rating area), age (within a ratio of 3:1 for adults) and tobacco use (within a ratio of 1.5:1).

 Merged markets — 2014